 3. Prioritize your vendor list.
 Not every vendor needs the same attention.
 Rank your vendors by outstanding balance size, monthly transaction volume, and historical dispute frequency.
 Your top-tier vendors -- those with the highest balances and most complex transaction histories -- should be reconciled monthly at minimum.
 Mid-tier vendors can follow a quarterly cycle, and low-activity vendors can be reviewed semi-annually or annually.

 4. Build a discrepancy log.
 Every time you identify a mismatch, record the discrepancy type, the resolution path, the time to resolution, and the root cause.
 This takes minimal effort per incident but compounds into significant insight over time.
 After a few months, patterns emerge -- you will see which vendors consistently send late credit memos, which internal processes generate duplicate entries, and where communication gaps create timing differences.
-These patterns tell you exactly where to focus process improvements.
+These patterns tell you exactly where to focus process improvements, and they become especially valuable when reconciliation issues expand into a broader accounts payable cleanup process for aged vendor balances.

 5. Evaluate your automation readiness.
 If your team reconciles more than 20 vendors monthly, the extraction step alone justifies investigating automated tools that convert vendor statements into structured data without manual intervention.
 The reconciliation process itself can remain manual and judgment-driven until volume pushes past 100 vendors per month, at which point matching automation delivers measurable time savings.